1992- Friends are Formed

 2007- Design for the Southeast Corner

 As part of a joint effort, FVCP worked with Mosholu Montefiore Community Center and the community surrounding the park to create a redesign for the southeast corner of Van Cortlandt.
-In 2007, the Parks Department utilized these suggestions when designing Sachkerah Woods Playground and the Southeast Corner Projects, which were the first completed projects of the Croton Filtration Plant MOU.
+In 2007, the Parks Department utilized these suggestions when designing Sachkerah Woods Playground and the Southeast Corner Projects, which were the first completed projects of

 2009- Trails Plan for the Park